 Sorting Out Your Finances

-Now your search for (and discovering) your new home begins.
-Research, save, view and repeat.
-Remember, Homes.com has all the tools you need to find and keep track of your favorite properties and homes that have made it on your shortlist.
+Now searching for your new home finally begins.
+Research, save, view, and repeat until you discover a new abode that’s just right for you.
+Remember, Homes.com has all the tools you need to find and keep track of your favorite properties, so your wish list of homes stays organized.

-You’ve got a mortgage pre-approval in hand and have found a property you can afford to purchase and see yourself living in.
-Congratulations!
-Now, it is time to submit a purchase offer to the listing agent or seller!
+At last, you have a mortgage pre-approval ready to go and have discovered an affordable property you can envision yourself living in!
+Now’s the time to give a purchase offer to the listing agent or seller.